moulin-louis/boot2root/writeup1.md

 - Phase 6: 4 2 6 3 1 5

-There is a secret phase with we use specific answers.
+There is a secret phase if we use specific answers.

-- Phase Secret: 1001
+- Secret Phase: 1001

 We follow the README instruction and concatenate every answers without space